hydra3333/vapoursynth-Deblock4/dev_documentation/AI_Charter_and_Invariants_Card_v1_23.md

 **Version:** 1.23
 **Date:** 2026-08-01
-**Status:** W3C-revised v1.23 proposal; I7 and its section 2.2 placement were independently verified by W3D, with W3X ratification pending.
-Part 1 carries invariants G1-G10. v1.14 corrects the mandatory bootstrap (per-type acceptance + oracle-construction exception, closing the reinstated byte-identity and the circular oracle rule), splits Stage 1B.2/1B.3 in G3, clarifies OSXSAVE level-membership vs runtime safety, and softens FMA wording. v1.17 adds G10: the ratified debug-only code inclusion pattern. v1.18 records the Stage 1B.3 ratifications: the ACTUAL/EFFECTIVE two-record model (G1), the G3 one-mechanism reconciliation (comptime membership cross-check, compile-FAIL), the Debug-only hard-reject for debug options and the fix-not-force rule (G10), the nothing-above-v1 tightening for generic/dispatch/detection code (G2), the module single-homes and one-way-dependency/sweep standing rules (C-STY-09/10), and the attached-source-tree session-base alternative. v1.19 replaces the C-DELIV-06 LF default with the ratified CRLF-for-repository-files rule plus the pinned git whitespace configuration. v1.20 adds C-DELIV-09: incremental emission for interrupt-safety and review continuity, with the honest only-delivered-work-survives limit and the unchanged final packaged deliverable; the rule is copied verbatim into every scope header. v1.21 adds section 2.3a: version-currency and paired-document discipline (verify latest with W3X; a directly-provided document beats the latest committed; STOP on a version-paired mismatch). v1.22 generalises 2.3a from pairs to version SETS of two or more (latest of each member prevails; read the set together; STOP on an incomplete or inconsistent declared set). v1.23 proposes I7: a change to criteria applied to the proposer's own work must name a different-party verifier and must never be silently absorbed; it also makes the bootstrap charter reference self-referential, updates the W3D role wording for successor-session continuity, and normalises this repository document to CRLF.
+**Status:** W3X-ratified.
+Part 1 carries invariants G1-G10. v1.14 corrects
+the mandatory bootstrap (per-type acceptance + oracle-construction exception, closing the reinstated byte-identity and the circular oracle rule), splits Stage 1B.2/1B.3 in G3, clarifies OSXSAVE level-membership vs runtime safety, and softens FMA wording. v1.17 adds G10: the ratified debug-only code inclusion pattern. v1.18 records the Stage 1B.3 ratifications: the ACTUAL/EFFECTIVE two-record model (G1), the G3 one-mechanism reconciliation (comptime membership cross-check, compile-FAIL), the Debug-only hard-reject for debug options and the fix-not-force rule (G10), the nothing-above-v1 tightening for generic/dispatch/detection code (G2), the module single-homes and one-way-dependency/sweep standing rules (C-STY-09/10), and the attached-source-tree session-base alternative. v1.19 replaces the C-DELIV-06 LF default with the ratified CRLF-for-repository-files rule plus the pinned git whitespace configuration. v1.20 adds C-DELIV-09: incremental emission for interrupt-safety and review continuity, with the honest only-delivered-work-survives limit and the unchanged final packaged deliverable; the rule is copied verbatim into every scope header. v1.21 adds section 2.3a: version-currency and paired-document discipline (verify latest with W3X; a directly-provided document beats the latest committed; STOP on a version-paired mismatch). v1.22 generalises 2.3a from pairs to version SETS of two or more (latest of each member prevails; read the set together; STOP on an incomplete or inconsistent declared set). v1.23 adds I7: a change to criteria applied to the proposer's own work must name a different-party verifier and must never be silently absorbed; it also makes the bootstrap charter reference self-referential, updates the W3D role wording for successor-session continuity, and normalises this repository document to CRLF.
 No Part 1 invariant or project-design change.
 **Companion specification:** `README_Deblock4_Design_Spec_v1_9.md`
 **Companion internal revision:** `Design specification revision: 1.9` **Encoding:** US-ASCII only.
 See C-STY-01.